Category Archives: Maine

 • Class C Vehicles

-Both Class A and Class B Commercial Drivers Licenses might also require endorsements to operate specific kinds of vehicles, including passenger or school buses.
-And a Class A license holder, with the appropriate required endorsements, may drive any vehicle that a Class B license holder is qualified to drive.
+Both Class A and Class B Commercial Drivers Licenses might also require endorsements to drive certain kinds of vehicles, for example passenger or school buses.
+And a Class A license holder, with the appropriate required endorsements, can operate any vehicle that a Class B license holder is authorized to drive.

 Click Here to Get Free Information on Truck Driving Schools Near You!

-Waterboro ME truck driving schoolOnce you have determined which CDL you would like to pursue, you can start the process of evaluating the Waterboro ME truck driving schools that you are considering.
-As earlier discussed, location and cost will no doubt be your primary considerations.
-But it can’t be emphasized enough that they should not be your sole considerations.
-Other factors, for example the experience of the instructors or the reputations of the schools are equally or even more important.
-So below are several more things that you need to research while performing your due diligence prior to selecting, and particularly paying for, your truck driver training.
+Weld ME truck driving schoolOnce you have determined which Commercial Drivers License you would like to obtain, you can start the process of researching the Weld ME truck driver schools that you are considering.
+As already mentioned, cost and location will certainly be your initial concerns.
+But it can’t be stressed enough that they must not be your sole considerations.
+Other issues, for example the reputations of the schools or the experience of the instructors are similarly or even more important.
+So below are a few more things that you need to research while carrying out your due diligence before choosing, and particularly paying for, your truck driving training.

-Are the Schools Certified or Accredited ?
-Not many truck driver schools in the Waterboro ME area are accredited due to the demanding process and expense to the schools.
-On the other hand, certification is more common and is offered by the Professional Truck Driver Institute (PTDI).
+Are the Schools Accredited or Certified ?
+Very few truck driver schools in the Weld ME area are accredited because of the stringent process and expense to the schools.
+On the other hand, certification is more prevalent and is provided by the Professional Truck Driver Institute (PTDI).
 A school is not required to become certified, but there are a number of advantages.
-Potential students know that the training will be of the highest caliber, and that they will receive plenty of driving time.
-As an example, PTDI mandates 44 hours of actual driving time, not simulations or ride-alongs.
-So if a school’s program is certified (the program, not the school is certified), students know that the curriculum and training will satisfy the very high standards set by PTDI.
+Potential students recognize that the training will be of the highest quality, and that they will be given lots of driving time.
+For example, PTDI requires 44 hours of real driving time, not ride-alongs or simulations.
+So if a school’s course is certified (the course, not the school is certified), students know that the training and curriculum will meet the very high benchmarks set by PTDI.

 How Long in Operation?
-One clue to help evaluate the quality of a truck driver school is how long it has been in operation.
-A poorly rated or a fly by night school usually will not be in business very long, so longevity is a plus.
-However, even the best of Waterboro ME schools had to start from their first day of training, so use it as one of multiple qualifications.
-You can also learn what the school’s track record is concerning successful licensing and job placement of its graduating students.
-If a school won’t supply those numbers, look elsewhere.
-The schools should additionally maintain associations with regional and national trucking firms.
-Having a large number of contacts not only confirms an excellent reputation within the industry, but also boosts their job placement program for students.
-It also wouldn’t hurt to get in touch with the Maine licensing authority to make sure that the CDL trucker schools you are considering are in compliance.
+One clue to help evaluate the quality of a truck driver school is how long it has been in business.
+A poorly ranked or a fly by night school normally will not stay in business very long, so longevity is a plus.
+Having said that, even the top Weld ME schools had to begin from their first day of training, so consider it as one of multiple qualifiers.
+You can also ask what the school’s history is pertaining to successful licensing and employment of its graduating students.
+If a school won’t supply those stats, look elsewhere.
+The schools should additionally maintain relationships with regional and national trucking companies.
+Having a large number of contacts not only confirms an excellent reputation within the profession, but also boosts their job assistance program for graduates.
+It also wouldn’t hurt to check with the Maine licensing authority to confirm that the CDL trucker schools you are reviewing are in compliance.

 How Good is the Training?
-At a minimum, the schools must be licensed in Maine and employ teachers that are trained and experienced.
-We will discuss more about the teachers in the next section.
-In addition, the student to instructor ratio should not be higher than 4 to 1.
-If it’s any higher, then students will not be receiving the personal attention they will need.
-This is especially true concerning the one-on-one instruction for behind the wheel training.
-And be critical of any school that professes it can train you to be a truck driver in a comparatively short time frame.
-Learning to be a truck driver and to drive a tractor trailer skillfully requires time.
-The majority of Waterboro ME schools provide training courses that run from 3 weeks to as long as two months, depending on the license class or type of vehicle.
+As a minimum requirement, the schools should be licensed in Maine and employ teachers that are trained and experienced.
+We will cover more about the instructors in the following segment.
+Also, the student to instructor ratio should not be greater than 4 to 1.
+If it’s any greater, then students will not be getting the personalized attention they will need.
+This is particularly true regarding the one-on-one instruction for behind the wheel training.
+And watch out for any school that claims it can teach you to drive trucks in a relatively short period of time.
+Learning to be an operator and to drive a tractor trailer skillfully takes time.
+The majority of Weld ME schools provide training courses that range from 3 weeks to as long as two months, depending on the license class or type of vehicle.

 How Good are the Trainers?
-As earlier mentioned, it’s imperative that the teachers are qualified to teach driving methods and experienced as both instructors and drivers.
-Even though a number of states have minimum driving time prerequisites to qualify as a teacher, the more successful driving experience an instructor has the better.
-It’s also vital that the teachers stay up to date with industry developments or any new laws or changes in regulations.
-Evaluating instructors might be a little more intuitive than other standards, and perhaps the ideal method is to pay a visit to the school and speak with the teachers face to face.
-You can also talk to some of the students completing the training and find out if they are happy with the level of instruction and the teacher’s ability to train them.
+As earlier stated, it’s imperative that the teachers are qualified to teach driving methods and experienced as both instructors and drivers.
+Even though a number of states have minimum driving time prerequisites to be certified as an instructor, the more professional driving experience an instructor has the better.
+It’s also vital that the instructors stay up to date with industry developments or any new regulations or changes in existing laws.
+Evaluating instructors may be a bit more intuitive than other standards, and perhaps the best method is to pay a visit to the school and talk to the teachers in person.
+You can also talk to a few of the students going through the training and ask if they are happy with the quality of instruction and the teacher’s qualification to train them.

-Sufficient Driving Time?
-Most importantly, a great trucking school will provide plenty of driving time to its students.
+Enough Driving Time?
+Above all else, a good trucking school will provide ample driving time to its students.
 Besides, isn’t that what it’s all about?
 Driving time is the real time spent behind the wheel driving a truck.
-Although the use of ride-a-longs with other students and simulators are important training methods, they are no replacement for actual driving.
-The more instruction that a student gets behind the wheel, the better driver she or he will become.
-Although driving time fluctuates between schools, a reasonable standard is a minimum of 32 hours.
-If the school is PTDI certified, it will provide at least 44 hours of driving time.
-Get in touch with the Waterboro ME schools you are looking at and ask how much driving time they furnish.
+Even though the use of simulators and ride-a-longs with other students are essential training tools, they are no alternative for actual driving.
+The more instruction that a student receives behind the wheel, the better driver he or she will be.
+And even though driving time varies among schools, a reasonable standard is 32 hours at a minimum.
+If the school is PTDI certified, it will furnish no less than 44 hours of driving time.
+Check with the Weld ME schools you are considering and find out how much driving time they provide.

-Are they Independent or Captive ?
-You can get discounted or even free training from some truck driving schools if you make a commitment to drive for a specific carrier for a defined amount of time.
-This is called contract training, and the schools that offer it are called captives.
-So instead of having relationships with numerous trucking lines that they can place their graduates with, captives only refer to one company.
-The tradeoff is receiving less expensive or even free training by surrendering the freedom to initially be a driver wherever you choose.
-Clearly contract training has the potential to restrict your income opportunities when starting out.
-But for many it may be the only way to receive affordable training.
-Just remember to inquire if the Waterboro ME schools you are contemplating are independent or captive so that you can make an informed decision.
+Are they Captive or Independent ?
+You can obtain discounted or even free training from a number of trucking schools if you make a commitment to be a driver for a specific carrier for a defined amount of time.
+This is called contract training, and the schools that provide it are called captives.
+So rather than having relationships with many different trucking lines that they can refer their students to, captives only work with one company.
+The benefit is receiving free or less expensive training by surrendering the freedom to initially work wherever you choose.
+Naturally contract training has the potential to restrict your income prospects when beginning your new career.
+But for many it may be the best way to receive affordable training.
+Just be sure to ask if the Weld ME schools you are considering are captive or independent so that you can make an informed decision.

-Offer CDL Testing Onsite?
-There are several states that will permit third party CDL testing onsite of truck driver schools for its graduates.
-If onsite testing is available in Maine, find out if the schools you are considering are DMV certified to provide it.
-One benefit is that it is more accommodating than competing with graduates of other schools for test times at Maine testing facilities.
-It is moreover an indication that the DMV believes the approved schools to be of a higher quality.
+Is there CDL Testing Onsite?
+There are a number of states that will allow 3rd party CDL testing onsite of trucking schools for its graduates.
+If onsite testing is allowed in Maine, find out if the schools you are reviewing are DMV certified to offer it.
+One benefit is that it is more convenient than battling with graduates from other schools for test times at Maine testing locations.
+It is moreover an indication that the DMV considers the authorized schools to be of a superior quality.

 Are the Classes Convenient?
-As earlier mentioned, CDL training is only about one to two months long.
-With such a short term, it’s imperative that the Waterboro ME school you select offers flexibility for both the scheduling of classes and the curriculum.
-As an example, if you’re having difficulty learning a certain driving maneuver, then the teacher should be willing to devote more time with you until you are proficient.
-And if you’re still employed while going to training, then the class scheduling needs to be flexible enough to accommodate working hours or other responsibilities.
+As formerly mentioned, CDL training is only about 1 to 2 months long.
+With such a brief term, it’s important that the Weld ME school you select offers flexibility for both the scheduling of classes and the curriculum.
+For example, if you’re having a hard time learning a particular driving maneuver, then the teacher should be willing to spend more time with you until you have it mastered.
+And if you’re still holding a job while attending training, then the class scheduling must be flexible enough to accommodate working hours or other responsibilities.

-Is Job Assistance Provided?
-Once you have received your commercial driver’s license after graduating from truck driving school, you will be keen to begin your new career.
-Confirm that the schools you are contemplating have job assistance programs.
-Find out what their job placement rate is and what average salary their graduates start at.
-Also, find out which local and national trucking companies their graduates are referred to for employment.
-If a school has a low job placement rate or few Waterboro ME employers hiring their graduates, it might be a sign to look elsewhere.
+Is Job Assistance Offered?
+Once you have attained your commercial driver’s license after graduating from truck driving school, you will be impatient to start your new profession.
+Confirm that the schools you are reviewing have job assistance programs.
+Find out what their job placement ratio is and what average salary their grads start at.
+Also, ask which national and local trucking companies their graduates are placed with for employment.
+If a school has a lower job placement rate or not many Weld ME employers recruiting their grads, it may be a sign to search elsewhere.

-Is Financial Assistance Available?
-Truck driving schools are comparable to colleges and other Waterboro ME area trade or technical schools when it comes to loans and other forms of financial aid being available.
-Ask if the schools you are reviewing have a financial assistance department, or at a minimum someone who can help you get through the options and forms that must be submitted.
+Is Financial Aid Available?
+Trucking schools are much like colleges and other Weld ME area technical or vocational schools when it comes to loans and other forms of financial assistance being available.
+Find out if the schools you are assessing have a financial assistance department, or at a minimum someone who can help you navigate the options and forms that must be completed.

 Truck On in These Other Maine Locations